 Plan a Balanced Diet to Lose 15 Pounds

 Lean proteins include fish, eggs, skinless poultry and lean cuts of meat such as tenderloin and sirloin, as well as vegetarian sources such as tofu and beans.
-Dairy products like milk and yogurt also contain protein.
+Low-fat dairy products like milk and yogurt also contain protein.